 |Residence hall deposit||$300|

-All students desiring to live off campus must fill out a "HIU Housing Exemption" form.
+All students desiring to live off campus must fill out an Off-Campus Approval Form.
 To live off-campus, students must meet the following criteria:

-Petitions to live off-campus must be approved by the Director of Housing.
-Submission of “HIU Housing Exemption” form does not constitute approval.
+Petitions to live off-campus must be approved by the Current Resident Directors.
+Submission of the Off Campus Approval Form does not constitute approval.

 HIU does provide summer housing for students who have previously lived in the residence halls.
 A separate “Summer Housing Contract” needs to be submitted and approved prior to the start of summer.

-HIU is a Christ-centered community and we require all our students, residents, and guests to uphold the policies and items listed in the HIU Student Handbook and HIU Housing Guide.
+Non-HIU students are also required to fill out our Non-HIU Community Standards Agreement.
+HIU is a Christ-centered community, and we require all our students, residents, and guests to uphold the policies and items listed in the HIU Student Handbook and HIU Housing Guide.

 Should you have any questions about the contracts or residing on campus, please feel free to email us in the Housing Office or call (714) 879-3901 ext.
 2581.